abhi3700/My_Learning-Python/README.md

 - Install Anaconda
 - package manager: `conda`, `pip3`.
 All the packages are installed in this folder `$HOME/opt/anaconda3/bin/python3.7/site-packages/`
+  > It is recommended to install the packages using `pip3` & then it would show in `conda list` as well along with `pip3 list`.
 - Editor: VSC (Visual Studio Code) with Python, Jupyter extension packages.

 ### Tools